SENSUIKAN!

 18 May 1944:

 Rear Admiral Owada orders the NA formation to extend from 01-30N, 150-30E to 00-30S, 148-30E.
-All submarines are to be on station at 0000, 21 May.
+All submarines are to be on station by 0000, 21 May.
 The American Navy intercepts this signal that indicates the Japanese have established a new submarine picket NA line between Truk and the Admiralty Islands to intercept American carriers.
 LtCdr Walton B. Pendelton's USS ENGLAND (DE-635) departs Purvis Bay, off Florida Island, Solomons with LtCdr James Scott's USS RABY (DE-698) and LtCdr Fred W. Just's GEORGE (DE-697) as a hunter-killer group to attack the NA line.

 27 May 1944: